on sunday, president obama approved the name change of the highest peak in the united states.

 tribe refers to indigenous people. advocate means promote. push back indicates a strong response. political describes something related to politics or politicians.

-ohio governor john kasich appreciated the opportunity the renaming of mount mckinley gave him to bash president obama. (mark wilson/getty images)
+ohio governor john kasich used the renaming of mount mckinley as an opportunity to criticize president obama. (mark wilson/getty images)

 one of the ohio politicians who has pushed back is current governor and republican candidate for president john kasich. yesterday governor kasich tweeted that president obama